 The major facilities that will be included within the plaza include outbound toll booths, an outbound inspection area for occasional use, a primary inspection area for inbound vehicles, and a secondary inspection area for inbound vehicles.
 Both the primary and secondary inbound inspection areas will be divided into passenger and commercial areas, while some primary inspection lanes will be flexible for use by both cars and trucks.
-The plaza will also consist of a duty free shop for use by outbound vehicles, a maintenance building, a main building designated for employee use along with employee parking, and drainage facilities including, but not limited to, a stormwater management/retention pond to treat runoff from the plaza.
-A local service road will also be provided within the plaza for internal use.
+The plaza will also consist of a duty-free shop for use by outbound vehicles, a maintenance building, a main building designated for employee use along with employee parking, and drainage facilities including, but not limited to, a stormwater management/retention pond to treat runoff from the plaza.
+A local service road will also be provided within the plaza for internal

 In general, vehicles entering the Canadian plaza from The Windsor-Essex Parkway on the Canadian side will pass through the outbound toll booths and outbound inspection area if being utilized.
 Vehicles will then have the option of stopping at the duty free shop before proceeding to the new international bridge crossing.
-Primary and secondary inspection for vehicles heading to the US will occur at the new customs plaza to be constructed on the US side of the crossing.
+Primary and secondary inspection for vehicles heading to the U.S. will occur at the new customs plaza to be constructed on the U.S. side of the crossing.
 Inbound vehicles entering the Canadian plaza from the bridge will be divided between passenger and commercial truck traffic, and will proceed through the primary inspection lanes.
-If necessary, passenger vehicles will proceed to the secondary inspection area designated for commercial vehicles.
+If necessary, passenger vehicles will proceed to the secondary inspection area designated for passenger vehicles, and commercial vehicles will proceed to the secondary inspection area designated for commercial vehicles.
 Vehicles will then proceed through the plaza and to The Windsor-Essex Parkway.